 The multiple reliability limits set by each Balancing Authority and Transmission Service Provider should be managed by each entity and should be released by each entity when the reliability event is over.
 However, the overall reliability limit should be based on the most limiting level set across all Balancing Authorities and Transmission Service Providers.

-The “current level” referred to in WR4 is a reference to that proper noun as adefined term in the NAESB e-Tag specification document.
-The “current level” should not exceed the most limiting reliability event.
+The Current Level should not exceed the most limiting reliability event.
 This ensures that, once an e-Tag is reloaded by one entity, another entity such as a Balancing Authority or Transmission Service Provider does not need to initiate a curtailment to reset the reliability limit.

 Requirement WR5